skandlab/PUREE/README.md

 joblib
 ```

-You can either install those manually, or run the command below to install all of them at once with pip:
+You can either install those manually one by one, use a pre-cofigured conda environment, or run the command below to install all of them at once with pip:

 ```shell
 pip3 install -r requirements.txt